 “I am so proud of Jake, Brandon and Nick.
 They have been phenomenal for the past four years both on the course and in the classroom,” said Coach Nelson after his team finished third in the PacWest Championships on April 24.
 “I am most proud of knowing most of my players are graduating into a career.
 I talk to them about using golf as a platform to better themselves and their future.
 Their Academic All American awards and PacWest academic awards should remain on their resume for their lifetime.”

 Though golf and Coach Nelson recruited them to come to Dominican, the three seniors were also drawn by the small class sizes and tight community.
-Nick sought out the recommendation of Drew Nelson ’17, his former high school golf teammate at Robert Lewis Stevenson School in Pebble Beach now a postgraduate student at Durham University in England.
+Nick, named Dominican Student-Athlete of the Year in May, sought out the recommendation of Drew Nelson ’17, his former high school golf teammate at Robert Lewis Stevenson School in Pebble Beach now a postgraduate student at Durham University in England.
 Nick and Jake followed Drew’s footsteps into the Barowsky School of Business while Brandon, a Health Science major from Servite High School in Anaheim Hills, was inspired by a business communications class with Dr. Christopher Leeds.
 All three credit Dr. Leeds, also the faculty athletics representative, and Courtney Budesa, BSB’s internship and professional development director, for helping them explore career choices.

 - Request information about Dominican’s undergraduate programs.